testcontainers/testcontainers-site/content/community-champions/mauricio-salatino.md

     url: https://twitter.com/salaboy
 ---
 ## Bio
 Mauricio Salatino ([@salaboy](https://twitter.com/salaboy)) is an Open Source Software Engineer at [Diagrid](https://www.diagrid.io/), contributing to and driving initiatives for the Dapr OSS project.
-He also serves as a Steering Committee member for the Knative Project, and is co-Leading the Knative Functions initiative.
+He also serves as a Steering Committee member for the Knative Project, and is co-leading the Knative Functions initiative.

 Mauricio wrote book titled [Platform Engineering on Kubernetes](https://www.salaboy.com/book/) for Manning.
 He previously worked at VMware and Red Hat, building tools to help developers be more productive.